dodoschnau/AC_restaurants_list/README.md

 - Link to Google Map :
   On the restaurant details page, users can click on the restaurant's address, and the system will directly link to the restaurant's location on Google Maps.
 - CRUD function.
+- Users can register their own accounts
+- Users can logout and login with their own account or facebook.

 ## Prerequisites
 > **Node.js v18.15.0**